-- ➤ Three term exams, in total worth 90% - Exams may consist of a combination of questions testing recognition (e.g., multiple choice, true-false, &/or matching questions) and recall (e.g., fill-in-the-blank, listing, &/or labeling questions).
+- > Three term exams, in total worth 90% - Exams may consist of a combination of questions testing recognition (e.g., multiple choice, truefalse, &/or matching questions) and recall (e.g., fill-in-the-blank, listing, &/or labeling questions).
 Details regarding the exact format of exams will be made available through Moodle.
-The exams are non-cumulative and will cover material from class lectures, class activities and discussion, videos, and any additional required readings and resources. - The tentative schedule for exams is as follows: - ✓ Exam 1: worth 30% of overall grade - o opens Friday, October 4, 10:00 a.m.; closes Sunday, October 6, 5:00 p.m. - No class will be held on Friday, October 4, in order to allow students time to write the exam during scheduled class time, if you so choose. - ✓ Exam 2: worth 30% of overall grade - o opens Friday, November 8, 10:00 a.m.; closes Tuesday, November 12, 10:00 p.m. - ❖ No class will be held on Friday, November 8, in order to allow students time to write the exam during scheduled class time, if you so choose. - ✓ Exam 3: worth 30% of overall grade + worth of lost in-class group work, collaborative learning sessions, and assigned homework and readings grades - o opens Monday, December 9, 10:00 a.m.; closes Friday, December 13, 5:00 p.m. (during the final exam period).

-NB: The weighting of exams will not be changed under any circumstances.
+The exams are non-cumulative and will cover material from class lectures, class activities and discussion, videos, and any additional required readings and resources.
+Each exam has a time limit of 75 minutes. - The tentative schedule for exams is as follows: - ✓ Exam 1: worth 25% of overall grade - o opens Friday, February 7, 10:00 a.m.; closes Wednesday, February 12, 10:00 p.m. - No class will be held on Tuesday, February 11, in order to allow students time to write the exam during scheduled class time, if you so choose. - ✓ Exam 2: worth 30% of overall grade - o opens Friday, March 14, 10:00 a.m.; closes Wednesday, March 19, 10:00 p.m. - No class will be held on Tuesday, March 18, in order to allow students time to write the exam during scheduled class time, if you so choose. - ✓ Exam 3: worth 35% of overall grade + worth of lost mini assignments - o ppens Tuesday, April 22, 10:00 a.m.; closes Sunday, April 27, 5:00 p.m. (during the final exam period). - NB: The weighting of exams will not be changed under any circumstances. - Mini assignments: In-class collaborative learning sessions, quizzes, and group activities; class surveys; and assigned homework and readings: 10% - Ongoing throughout the semester; details to be provided in class and/or through Moodle.